Characterization of kinetic coarsening in a random-field Ising model: Abstract

 \section{Abstract}

-We report a study of nonequilibrium relaxation in a two-dimensional random field Ising model at a nonzero temperature.
-We attempt to observe the coarsening process from a different perspective with a particular focus on three dynamical quantities that characterize the kinetic coarsening.
-We give a simple generalised scaling theory of coarsening supported by numerical results.
+We report a study of non equilibrium relaxation in a two-dimensional random field Ising model at a non-zero temperature.
+We attempt to observe the coarsening from a different perspective with a particular focus on three dynamical quantities that characterize the kinetic coarsening.
+We provide a simple generalised scaling relation of coarsening supported by numerical results.
 The excellent data collapse of the dynamical quantities justifies our proposition.
 The scaling relation corroborates the recent observation that the average linear domain size satisfies different scaling behaviour in different time regime.